-In life, sometimes even the law imitates art.
-As if copied straight out of the script of “Catch Me If You Can,” the U.S. District Court in South Carolina issued a ruling on October 21, 2014 in which it held that despite a false application for professional liability insurance submitted by an applicant pretending to be a doctor, the insurance afforded to the company and other doctors and nurses identified as named insureds under the policy remained in force and was not void ab initio as to the innocent co-insureds.
-Evanston Insurance Company v.
-Agape Senior Primary Care, et al., 2014 WL 5365679.
+Written like a blockbuster Hollywood film, the U.S. District Court in South Carolina, in Evanston Insurance Company v.
+Agape Senior Primary Care, et al., 2014 WL 5365679, issued a ruling October 21, 2014, in which it held that despite a false application for professional liability insurance submitted by an applicant pretending to be a doctor, the insurance afforded to the company and other doctors and nurses identified as named insureds under the policy remained in force, and was not void ab initio as to the innocent co-insureds.

-In holding that Addo’s coverage should be voided but coverage for the innocent co-insureds should be upheld, the court relied on South Carolina law which stands for the proposition that where an insurance policy creates several, individual obligations among co-insureds, criminal acts or misrepresentations by one co-insured does not bar the innocent co-insureds from recovering under the policy.
+In holding that coverage for the innocent co-insureds should be upheld, the court relied on South Carolina law, which stands for the proposition that where an insurance policy creates several, individual obligations among co-insureds, criminal acts or misrepresentations by one co-insured does not bar the innocent co-insureds from recovering under the policy.
 McCracken v.
 Government Employees, Ins.
 Co., 325 S.E.2d 62 (S.C.
 1985).